 Wimmer Solutions implemented Microsoft's Azure Analysis Services to consolidate the data from different systems into a single model.
-It then leveraged Power BI to create customized reports from the data for for different customer audiences.
+It then leveraged Power BI to create customized reports from the data for different customer audiences.
 This helped empower decision-making across the organization.

 Our team saw a need for additional analytics and processes to gauge the performance of the new global volume licensing campaigns enabled by the data model and dashboard it had developed.

 Microsoft came to Wimmer Solutions looking to build a centralized business intelligence portal for their retail stores.
 They wanted to enable real-time analytics, give report consumers the ability to analyze trends, and request improvements to reporting.

 Centralizing reporting was a challenge for the client because retail locations used multiple enterprise systems to manage their Point of Sale (POS) and Purchase Order (PO) records.
 In addition, the retail data was stored in different locations across the globe.
 As a result, Microsoft found its team spending more time reconciling data than delivering analytics and insights to internal customers.

 Wimmer assembled a senior-level DataOps team to develop and maintain Microsoft Retail’s business intelligence portal.
 The team first restructured how data was transformed for analytics.
 Using SQL Server Integration Services, the team imported data from each enterprise system and different global location into a single SQL Azure database instance.
 Once the data was centralized, the team used it to create a data model in Azure Analysis Services.
 As a result, report writers could easily access measures and dimensions needed to create meaningful analytics from once disparate data sources.